Summate/slippi-wiki/SPEC.md

 2. It allows binary data to be stored without increasing file size much by taking advantage of the optimized container formats
 3. Arbitrary metadata of various types can be easily added and quickly parsed

-The .slp file has two core elements: raw and metadata.
-These elements will always show up in the same order in the file with the raw element first and the metadata element second.
+The .slp file has two core elements: `raw` and `metadata`.
+These elements will always show up in the same order in the file with the `raw` element first and the `metadata` element second.

 # The `raw` Element
 The value for this element is an array of bytes that describe discrete events that were sent by the game to be written.
 These specific events will be broken down later.
-The data for the raw element is the largest part of the file and is truly what defines what happened during the game.
+The data for the `raw` element is the largest part of the file and is truly what defines what happened during the game.

-The element is defined in optimized format, this is done such that the metadata element can be found and parsed much more easily irrespective of what size it is.
+The element is defined in optimized format, this is done such that [the `metadata` element](#the-metadata-element) can be found and parsed much more easily irrespective of what size it is.
 The optimized format also enables the type definition to be dropped for each array value which greatly conserves space.
-You can find more information about optimized container formats in the UBJSON spec.
+You can find more information about optimized container formats in the [UBJSON spec](#ubjson).

 The lead up to the data will look like the following: `[U][3][r][a][w][[][$][U][#][l][X][X][X][X]`